 Protecting and Treating Our Hands

-When our hands are healthy and pain-free, we are able to quickly and effortlessly perform countless tasks, from tying shoes to signing our names, swinging a tennis racket or steering a vehicle, texting a loved one to painting a fence.
+When our hands are healthy and pain-free, we are able to quickly and effortlessly perform countless tasks, from tying shoes to signing our names, swinging a tennis racket or steering a vehicle, texting a loved one to gardening with our grandchildren.

 But because our hands are made up of a network of complex bones, muscles, nerves, and ligaments, even the smallest injury or ailment can cause pain or loss of mobility.
 Fortunately, there are orthopedic doctors that specialize in hand and upper extremity disorders, including those at DOC Orthopaedics and Sports Medicine.
 There are many injuries and conditions that can affect the hands, but here are some of the most common hand disorders as well as how they can be treated.